 All lime products used to treat drinking water are approved by either the Secretary of State for the Environment Food and Rural Affairs (England), the Welsh Ministers (Wales), the Northern Ireland Assembly (Northern Ireland) or the Scottish Ministers (Scotland).
 The approvals process is administered for the whole of the UK by the Drinking Water Inspectorate (DWI) in England and Wales.
 Details of approved products are available here.

 Sugar manufacturers use lime to precipitate out impurities from beet and sugar cane extracts.
 Lime is also used to neutralise the odours which are generated by beet washing and transport.

-Lime, as well as calcium carbonate, is used to adjust the pH of soils to give optimum growing conditions and hence improve crop yields.
 More information on agricultural liming is available from the Agricultural Lime Association.

 Lime is used to extend shelf life of fruit in storage.
 As fruits ripen they emit carbon dioxide, which lowers the level of oxygen in the atmosphere and accelerates the rate of deterioration of the fruit.
 By circulating air around the fruit and over exposed lime, the lime absorbs the carbon dioxide and the fruit remains fresher for longer.

-Residues from processing citrus fruits when mixed with lime can then be dried and sold as cattle feed.
+Residues from processing citrus fruits when mixed with lime can then be dried and used as cattle feed.
 In addition, lime can also be used to neutralise waste citric acid and to raise the pH of fruit juices to stabilise the flavour and colour.

 Lime is used in the manufacture of many inorganic salts such as calcium citrate a food and drink additive, and calcium phosphate, a toothpaste additive.